RaphaelEDiener/r-c-std/readme.md

 *  TODO: linked datastructure with log n lookpups
 *  TODO: test if get on lists works with empty lists
 *  TODO: change print macros to inline functions
+*  TODO: primitive in and general in can be combined to general byte checks like in radix

 ```
 // join("hi", "my", "name", "is")